 Peter Hairston's survey of land as it appears today.

-Samuel Blunston issued licenses for land West of the Susquehanna River starting 1734 for Thomas Penn.
+Samuel Blunston issued 282 licenses for land west of the Susquehanna River from January24, 1734 to October 31, 1737.
 Samuel Blunston was the Deputy Surveyor and Justice of the Peace living in Lancaster.
 These licenses were for remote land were ownership was being disputed by Maryland, Pennsylvania, Germans, Scotch-Irish and the Indians.

-The Blunston Licenses were issued on June 6, 1737 to Peter and Andrew Hairstons.
-These licenses were issued for a total of 400 acres on the West side of the Susquehanna River in Pennsylvania.
-This land is currently in Franklin County, PA and is about 3 miles southwest of Greencastle, PA and just north of Hagerstown, Maryland.
+Two Blunston Licenses were issued on June 6, 1737 to Peter Hairstons and Andrew Hairstons.
+These licenses were issued for a total of 400 acres on the west side of the Susquehanna River in Pennsylvania.
+This land is currently in Franklin County, about 3 miles southwest of Greencastle, and just north of Hagerstown, Maryland.

 "June 6, 1737 Peter Hairstons 200 acres

 On the South side of the South East Branch of the Conegochege."

 On the South side of the North East Branch of the Conegochege in the fork."

 Conecochheague - Indian word for "indeed a long way."..... "seems to refer to some occasion when a party of Indians became impatient of travel"*